 MVMG Fun Fact: Networking, while a long-term strategy that may take anywhere from six months to two years to yield results, will get you noticed if you’re active in your community and you engage in “good deeds.”

 Any human being involved in any aspect of customer relations – that is, the service of clientele and/or consumers in some capacity – understands the utmost value contained within referrals.
-Indeed, word-of-mouth “advertising” has been a time-proven tactic supported by countless business owners over the decades, and continues even as we enter the futuristic-esque year of 2016.
+Indeed, word-of-mouth “advertising” has been a time-proven tactic supported by countless business owners over the decades and continues even as we enter the futuristic-esque year of 2022.
 However, what most people don’t understand is that if referrals are not “institutionalized,” opportunities will be missed when considering the right introduction to the right person…

 Let’s put it like this: A quick method to generate more referrals is to place an item on the agenda for every client meeting, which can be called a “Sounding Board.”
-As an example, let’s say you are the head of a CPA office…you can ask the client, “Can I act as a Sounding Board for friends or family members that need another opinion about where their financial status lie?
+As an example, let’s say you are the head of a CPA office…you can ask the client, “Can I act as a Sounding Board for friends or family members that need another opinion about where their financial status lies?
 It’s a service I provide my best clients.”

 3. Client Events

 Believe us, we know: The mere thought of hosting events for clients can make even the most seasoned of business professionals toss and turn at night.
 These events – running the gamut from seminars to client appreciation breakfasts and even family barbecues – are undeniably valuable, though, and can be easier to coordinate than you might imagine.
 One simple solution we have found to be highly successful is to find a sponsor for your event, as many product sponsors can give “product-neutral” presentations on certain topics.